Ching (Qing) Dynasty 1644 AD to 1911 AD

 Capital City: Beijing (1644 AD), after capture of City and suicide of (last) Emperor Chun Cheng (Chong Zhen) of the Ming Dynasty at Jingshan, DongCheng, Beijing.

-Achievements: The Rule of the Ching Dynasty renewed the multi-ethnic and multi-cultural system of the Liao- and Yuan-Dynasties dividing its citizens by Law into Five Ethnic Groups (Jus Sanguis).
+Achievements: The Rule of the Qing Dynasty renewed the multi-ethnic and multi-cultural system of the Liao- and Yuan-Dynasties dividing its citizens by Law into Five Ethnic Groups (Jus Sanguis).
 Each ethnic group was equally included in the power-sharing structure finally allowing for political stability and unification of all groups.
 The result was an another economic, military and cultural boom in Chinese Society.
-The middle of the Ching Dynasty saw the development of new Trade Routes with Northern Territories and Russia resulting in what is know as the Tea Road.
+The middle of the Qing Dynasty saw the development of new Trade Routes with Northern Territories and Russia resulting in what is know as the Tea Road.
 Already established as China's Tradesmen and Transporters, Shanxi Merchant Families monopolized the Tea Trade resulting through many other factors in the invention of the first Chinese Draft Bank in 1828 in Pingyao, Shanxi Province transforming the Chinese Financial System and the social position of merchants.

 - China Report !!